Cardigans, Revisited

 - Pendleton, as a relative budget option,

 - RRL handknit cardigans.
 That's "Double R L," if you're saying it out loud.
-You can sometimes also find good ones from Polo Ralph Lauren, but the RRL handknits are absolutely the move.
+You can sometimes also find good handknits from other Ralph Lauren brands, too.

 - Chamula, which has a variety of styles